Trimeresurus

-Trimeresurus is a genus of venomous pit vipers found in Asia from the Indian Subcontinent throughout Southeast Asia, China, and the Pacific Islands.
-Currently 44 species are recognized.
+Trimeresurus is a genus of pit vipers native to Asia.
+They are found from the Indian subcontinent throughout Southeast Asia, China, and the Pacific Islands.
+The genus currently contains 44 recognized species.
 Common names include Asian palm pit vipers, Asian lanceheads, and green pit vipers.

 Description

 Most species in the genus Trimeresurus are relatively small, primarily arboreal species, with thin bodies and prehensile tails.
 Most Trimeresurus species are typically green in color, but some species also have yellow, black, orange, red, or gold markings.

 Feeding

 The diet of Trimeresurus species includes a variety of animals, including lizards, amphibians, birds, rodents, and other small mammals.

 Reproduction

 Like most viper species, many of the species in the genus Trimeresurus are ovoviviparous, bearing live young.
-However, some species such as T. flavoviridis, T. kaulbacki, and T. macrolepis are oviparous, laying eggs.
+However, some species such as T. macrolepis and T. hageni are oviparous, laying eggs.
 Also, the reproductive biology of some Trimeresurus species is as yet unknown.

 Venom

 Trimeresurus venom varies in toxicity between species, but all are primarily hemotoxic and considered to be medically significant to humans.